Pastoral Psychology for Africa: A Guide to Practice (2019)

 https://link.springer.com/article/10.1007/s40839-018-0069-5

 Since Martin Luther, religious education has largely been identified with catechism that used question and answer method, particularly in the Catholic church.
 For a person with intellectual disability, this offers a grave difficulty in religious formation.
 Could there be alternatives?
 The present study aimed at exploring the benefits of Catechesis of the Good Shepherd (CGS) for children living with intellectual disabilities.
 The participants were 23 children and 9 care-givers in a Catholic context in Kenya.
-Observation guides and interviews were used to collect data that showed that children with intellectual disabilities had the ability to spontaneously relate with the spiritual world, and in […]
+Observation guides and interviews were used to collect data that showed that children with intellectual disabilities had the ability to spontaneously relate with the spiritual world, […]

 Continue reading